heather7283/cclip/README.md

 - Supports text, images, and any other MIME type, really
 - Blazingly fa.. oh nvm I can't say that, it's written in C

+## Installation
+[Releases](https://github.com/heather7283/cclip/releases) page provides statically linked binaries for x86_64.
+You can download them and put them somewhere in your PATH.
+If you want to build cclip yourself, continue reading.

 ## Building
 > [!NOTE]
 > Make sure you have **libwayland-client**, **libsqlite3** and **wayland-scanner** installed before proceeding.